U.S. cities go quiet as officials step up coronavirus warnings

-WASHINGTON/NEW YORK (Reuters) - The streets of major U.S. cities were eerily empty on Tuesday morning after officials from President Donald Trump on down stepped up warnings about the coronavirus pandemic, while the number of cases mushroomed and deaths topped 80.
+WASHINGTON/NEW YORK, March 17 (Reuters) - The streets of major U.S. cities were eerily empty on Tuesday morning after officials from President Donald Trump on down stepped up warnings about the coronavirus pandemic, while the number of cases mushroomed and deaths topped 80.

 Millions of Americans hunkered down in their homes instead of commuting to work or school.
 New York and other major cities escalated “social distancing” policies by closing schools, bars, restaurants and theaters.